seacomoseo/inspiritsbar.de/content/single/sustainability.en.md

 ---
 slug: sustainability
 title: Sustainability
-image: about-us/sustainability.jpg
+img: /u/about-us/sustainability.jpg
+seo:
-seo: Sustainability - inSpirits Bar
+  title: Sustainability - inSpirits Bar
-description: We believe that sustainability and unforgettable moments do not stand in each other’s way!…
+  desc: We believe that sustainability and unforgettable moments do not stand in each other’s way!…
 tpl:
   sections:
   - file: sustainability-_header